adilkhr/my-ms4-project/README.md

 As a frequent user/registered account holder of the site:

-* I want to be able to save my order details for next time so that it saves me time
+* I want to be able to save my delivery details for next time so that it saves me time

 * I want to be able to view my previous orders and the order details of that purchase